engineyard/ey-docs/pages/ssl-certificates.md

     Common Name (eg, YOUR name) []:yourdomain.com
     Email Address []:your.email@address.com

-### Wildcard example
+### Wildcard example commands

-If you were going to do a Wildcard domain instead of a Single Site SSL, a convention we've used to signify the certificate is a Wildcard certificate would be to change the file name like this:
+If you were going to do a Wildcard domain instead of a Single Site domain, a convention Engine Yard has used to signify this has been to change the file name with a preceding underscore:

     $ openssl genrsa -out _.yourdomain.com.key 2048
     $ openssl req -new -key _.yourdomain.com.key -out _.yourdomain.com.csr